The Lisbon Falls, Mpumalanga

-You'll find the dramatic Lisbon Falls, the highest in South Africa, north of the little town of Graskop in Mpumalanga, just outside the Blyde River Canyon Nature Reserve.
+You'll find the dramatic Lisbon Falls north of the little town of Graskop in Mpumalanga, just outside the Blyde River Canyon Nature Reserve.
 It's situated in a very rich waterfall area - in fact, there are more waterfalls here than in any other part of southern Africa.

-The Lisbon Falls in Mpumalanga lies within the popular Panorama Route, where you can visit some of the very best natural attractions in the region, including the Pinnacle, God's Window, Bourke's Potholes, and some of the other waterfalls in the area including the Mac Mac Falls and Berlin Falls.
+The Lisbon Falls lie within the popular Panorama Route, where you can visit some of the very best natural attractions in the region, including the Pinnacle, God's Window, Bourke's Luck Potholes, and some of the other waterfalls in the area including the Mac Mac Falls and Berlin Falls.

-Set in a bowl of hills, the waterfall in Mpumalanga is a great place to unwind after a day's hectic sightseeing in the area.
+Set in a bowl of hills, the Lisbon Falls is a great place to start your sightseeing on the Panorama Route, or to unwind after a day's hectic sightseeing in the area.
 Pack a picnic and relax under shady trees in one of the most scenic picnic places in the area.
 Watch out for some fascinating birdlife including tiny colourful sunbirds.

 Travel tips & Planning info